simonhamp/dotme/content/collections/pages/home.md

 <p>
     <small>
-        If you need some PHP, Laravel, Statamic or Vue help, or need some consultaion, please
+        If you need some PHP, Laravel, Statamic or Vue help, or need some consultation, please
         <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/simon-hamp'});return false;">book a slot on my calendar</a>.
     </small>
 </p>